Barry Grant: Reception

 In the book Real Soap: Brookside, author Kay Nicholls likened Barry's early style to a "70s footballer, with a wardrobe that would shame Mr Byrite."
 She added he was not "heart-throb fodder" until writers transformed him into "Mr Smooth" and the show's "rogue".
 Nicholls believed that Barry assumed a role that "Al Pacino would be proud of."
 She wrote that Sue and Danny's murder was his most famous storyline and branded him an "evil bastard" for his treatment of Fran.
 In another description Nicholls concluded that he was "businessman Barry - briefcase in one hand, shotgun in the other."
+Di Hollingsworth from Soaplife included Barry killing Sue and Danny in their list of top ten soap storylines in which characters get away with committing crimes.
+She added that Barry is "rotten to the core" and his affair with Sue was "bad enough" but he "put himself beyond the pale" by killing her.
+Hollingsworth also branded him a "nasty piece of work" and a "ruthless romeo" who had "no trouble getting girls into bed".
+"He managed to love and lose a string of Brookie babes - most of them already married."
+Barry was inducted into All About Soap magazine's Hall of Fame in November 2003.
+Their writer, Lisa Marks noted the characters numerous crimes and relationships as reasons.
+She also stated that Barry "always had a shady deal on the go", noted "he wasn't always so nice" and branded him the show's "curly haired killer".

 Barry and Terry were referenced in the lyrics to the Blazing Saddles song titled "Free George Jackson", which was released in 1985.
 The character was featured in Channel 4's 2001 documentary Top Ten TV Villains.
 A Guardian reporter added that Barry was the "numero uno Merseyside Mafioso".
 In a 2001 Guardian feature profiling soap opera's highest moments, "bad Barry" murdering Sue made the list.